mjstraughan/CubingHistory/docs/3x3/Steps/ZBLL-HPLL.md

 ### Acronym

 The community eventually started calling the step ZBLL.
-The first known use of the acronym is by Shotaro Makisumi.
-However, the acronym may have been used even earlier during the 1.5 year time period of message that were deleted from the Speed Solving Rubik's Cube Yahoo group.
+The first known use of the acronym is by Shotaro Makisumi [8].
+However, the acronym may have been used even earlier during the 1.5 year time period of messages that were deleted from the Speed Solving Rubik's Cube Yahoo group.

 ![](img/ZBLL/ZBName.png)

 ### Zborowski Adopts Acronym

-Zborowski starts using the acronym despite having previously acknowledged that Helmstetter and Petrus are who put in the work to create it.[<sup>5</sup>][5]
+Zborowski starts using the ZBLL acronym after having previously acknowledged that Helmstetter and Petrus are who put in the work to develop the step [9].

 ![](img/ZBLL/ZborowskiSmiles.png)